 [4] A lawyer should balance the duty of loyalty and confidentiality owed to the client with the duties owed to the administration of justice.
 When a lawyer discloses or delivers incriminating physical evidence to law enforcement authorities or the prosecution, the lawyer has a duty to protect client confidentiality, including the client's identity, and to preserve solicitor-client privilege.
-This may be accomplished by the lawyer retaining independent counsel, who is not informed of the identity of the client and who is instructed not to disclose the identity of the lawyer, to disclose or deliver the evidence.
+This may be accomplished by the lawyer retaining independent counsel, who is not informed of the identity of the client and who is instructed not to disclose the identity of the instructing lawyer, to disclose or deliver the evidence.
 A lawyer cannot merely continue to keep possession of the incriminating physical evidence.

-[5] A lawyer has no obligation to assist the authorities in gathering physical evidence of crime.
-A lawyer cannot participate in or advise the illegal hindrance of an investigation or a prosecution.
+[5] A lawyer has no obligation to assist the authorities in gathering physical evidence of crime but cannot act or advise anyone to hinder an investigation or a prosecution.
+The lawyer's advice to a client that the client has the right to refuse to divulge the location of physical evidence does not constitute hindering an investigation.
 A lawyer who becomes aware of the existence of incriminating physical evidence or declines to take possession of it must not counsel or participate in its concealment, destruction or alteration.